Supporting arts and culture on the island of Puerto Rico

 ACCEPTING APPLICATIONS

-The retreat begins in the first week in May of each year.
-Submissions are open from June-September.
+LCAC residency begins the first week in May annually.
+Submissions are open from June-October.
 November 1st is the announcement to artists for following years’ attendance.
 Applications shall include current resume, 10 high-resolution photos of recent works, written description of planned work during artist’s visit.

 ARTIST EXPECTATIONS

 Upon arrival, artists are given time to settle in and relax before organizing, gathering supplies, and choosing their workspace.
 Artists are free to work anywhere on the property and will be helped to set up their location.
-LCAC also has a large event tent directly outside the residences with easels, equipped with worktables, power and water, and lounge seating for relaxing and socializing.
-Artists will be able to work by day or night under the lighted event tent.
+LCAC also has our climate-controlled gallery equipped with easels and worktables for artists to work.
+Artists will be able to work by day or night.
 This communal style retreat requires everyone to help with chores such as kitchen detail/cleanup from time to time.
 Artists will gather for dinner each night where a meal will be prepared for everyone.
-Artists will participate in the annual exhibition by preparing works for sale at the plaza of Quebradillas Art Gallery.
+Artists must participate in the annual exhibition by preparing works for sale at the plaza of Quebradillas Art Gallery.
 Each attending artist will contribute one completed work to The Lost Coast Colony.
-The percentage split is 70% to artists for all sold work in the plaza of Quebradillas.
+All other works sold will see 70% to artists, 30% to the gallery.
 Works will be on display for one month after the opening.
-Upon closing, unsold work may be placed in galleries around the island per artist's request with 50/50 split, or shipped back to artist at cost.
+Upon closing, unsold work may be placed in galleries around the island per artist's request with 50/50 split or shipped back to artist at cost.
 All art will be cleared each fiscal year and all monies distributed in full at end of each fiscal year.
 Fiscal Year is Feb 1 to January 31 each year.

 • Kevin Rhodes